msbnewman/VirtualPetLab/README.md

 A version of the ``play()`` method should be created to interact with instances of the Game class. **Do not delete your original play() method!**

+### Evaluating & Testing your Code

+The VirtualPetRunner *will **need** to be updated in order to work with your new code!*.
+Make sure that you edit the VirtualPetRunner in order to use your new Food and Game classes, and call your new play() and feed() methods appropriately.

 ### The GUI

-Starting in this section, you may use the VirtualPetGUIRunner.
-A GUI (Graphical User Interface) can generate a visually interesting, interactive user experience known as a front-end.
-BE CAREFUL when editing the GUIRunner, and make sure to save your work, commit your changes often, and test each change to ensure that your program still functions.
+Starting in this section, you may use the VirtualPetGUIRunner3.
+VirtualPetGUIRunner3 *will **need** to be updated in order to work with your code*.
+BE CAREFUL when editing the GUIRunner3, and make sure to save your work, commit your changes often, and test each change to ensure that your program still functions.

+The GUI is not required to submit your project!
+However, a working VirtualPetRunner **is** required for submission.
+Focus on testing your code with the normal VirtualPetRunner before implementing the GUI.

 ## VirtualPet3: Additional Features